Kode-Monkey/Kode-Monkey.github.io/about-us.md

 ---
-layout: page
+layout: meet_us
 title: About
 image: Code_Monkey.png
 category: about
 ---

-  <p>I am a Colorado native and owner of Kaffeinated Kodemonkey.
-My passion is to bring affordable website development to the Western Slope and throughout the Uintah Basin to help small businesses, individuals, small government agencies, and non-profits bring their business to the 21st century.</p>

-  <p>I specialize in working with individuals, small business, local government, small towns, non-profits and special districts to build an outstanding web presence for your business, project or organization.
-It is my goal to help every person find their spot on the world wide web so they can easily and efficiently be found, be understood, and communicate with, their audience.</p>

-  <p>The pride I take in my work comes through on your site.
-I'm not just building websites.
-I'm building web presences and a network of lasting connections one client at a time.</p>
+<h2>Who is Kaffeinated Kodemonkey?</h2>

+<p>I am a Rural development company based out of Rangely Colorado.
+I moved here 4 years ago from Denver.
+I have been writing code and building website for over 10 years.</p>

+<p>I began learning code 1995, earned my associate's degree in software engineering in the early 2000's, and received my certification in Ruby on Rails in 2012.
+My learning does not stop there,
+in Sept 2017 I took a course in Web Accessibility to understand how to build websites that meet the WCAG standards.</p>

-  <p>I began my career back in 1995 when I first learned HTML and earned my associate's degree in software engineering in the early 2000's.
-By mid-2000 I revived my Ruby on Rails certification to solidify my expertise in modern frameworks and languages.
-My experience has spanned working for startup companies, large corporations, hackathons and freelance work.
-Regardless of the context, my top priority is producing outstanding sites.</p>
+<p> My experience comes from working for startup companies, large corporations, colleges, GoCode & hackathons, and doing freelance work.
+Regardless of the context of my job, my top priority is producing outstanding sites and happy clients.
+My goal is to make sure your clients/customers can find you and that you are represented online at your best.</p>

-  <p>No project is too small.
-All business and even individuals need to have a website to compete in the ever-changing, dynamic, online world we live in.</p>

-  <p>One of my dreams has been to build a platform where jr developers and designer can expand their skills and build their portfolio for a life-changing career.
-  By using freelancers I am able to your cost low and pay-it-forward.</p>

-  <p>I strongly believe in working with local freelancers anytime I can.</p>
+<h2>What do I do?</h2>
+<p>I educate small business owners how to succeed online and how to build a winning, customer engaging web presence.
+I am here to help you grow your business and communities in a way
+that you can take advantage of online marketing.</p>

+<p>I build websites, landing page, and FastTrack the government portal.
+I understand the needs and concerns of small business owner yet I am patient when boards and associations are involved for I know it can take time.

+<h2>Where am I going?</h2>
+<p>I am building a platform that allows jr developer the opportunity to gain valuable skills and experience to obtain the career they want.</p>
+<p>I am here to stay, at least for a good while.
+My vision is to bring CoderDojo to the western slopes and give kids the opportunity to learn, grow, and build the strengths they need for the future.</p>
+<p>My vision may be grand however I believe this is something our community needs and I am willing to work hard to see it happen.</p>

   &nbsp;